Do you want to get involved in decision making about the services that affect you and your family?

-- Attend training - IPSEA will be running Foundation SEND law training sessions for parents and carers throughout England over the next few months.
-It will provide parents, carers and family members of children and young people with all types of special educational needs and/or disability (SEND) with an introduction to the law relating to the education and training of children and young people with SEND.
+- Attend training - IPSEA do run Foundation SEND law training sessions for parents and carers throughout England.
+It provides parents, carers and family members of children and young people with all types of special educational needs and/or disability (SEND) with an introduction to the law relating to the education and training of children and young people with SEND.
 You do not need any previous knowledge of SEND Law, but must be the parent, carer or family member of a child with SEND.
-Please see the link IPSEA Training Manchester

 - Sign up to Healthwatch and help to influence and improve Salford's health and social care services.